Green-Hat-fd/portfolio/index.md

 <!-- FIXME: G2S screen -->
 ~~![G2S screenshot](Images here)~~

-A small game under development about counting sheep before sleeping, inspired by the act of sheep counting and the cartoon representation
+A small game under development about counting sheep before sleeping, inspired by the act of sheep counting and the cartoon representation.

 **_Feature(s)_**